Brenntron/dotfiles/extras/disgorge/disgorge.md

 The original design was for the following two purposes:
 1. To build a tar file of the Analyst Console image to install in a FreeBSD package for production deployment.
-2. To install the source code into the remove dev/test environment.
+2. To install the source code into the remote dev/test environment.

 ## System